yasin2dev/fetcherm/README.md

 #### OR

-You will be able to run it integratedly on the [Term](https://github.com/furyex2dev/term)
+You can now run fetcherm on [Term](https://github.com/furyex2dev/term) by default